 Windows 11 CPU requirements

 To run Windows 11, you’ll need a 64-bit CPU that runs at least at 1 GHz with two or more cores.
-To meet this requirement is easy since an overwhelming majority of computing devices in use today meet these specifications.
+Meeting this requirement is easy since an overwhelming majority of computing devices in use today meet these specifications.

 Windows 11 memory requirements

 To run Windows 11, the device must include a minimum of 4GB of RAM.
-Again, it’s not uncommon to see devices with more than 4GB or RAM installed so this requirement should be met on majority of devices in use today.
+Again, it’s not uncommon to see devices with more than 4GB of RAM installed so this requirement should be met on the majority of devices in use today.

 Windows 11 storage requirements

 As mentioned in the table above, to install and run Windows 11, the device requires at least 64GB of free space.
 The one thing that most modern devices have is storage space.
 Meeting this requirement should not be difficult since computers will have a lot more free space available.

 Windows 11 requires a DirectX 12 and WDDM 2.0 (Windows Display Driver Model) compatible graphics card with a minimum resolution of 720p.
 Again, this is not the 90s when computing devices didn’t support resolutions higher than 720p.